 One of our central theoretical claims is that social understanding involves the construction of explanations through a process of abductive inference.
 The type of 'everyday reasoning' that such abduction provides is appropriate to understanding tasks in real-world domains, where an agent is unlikely to ever have access to complete information.
 In previous work (Meadows, Langley, & Emery, 2013), we have reported UMBRA, a system that approaches single-agent plan understanding from this perspective.
-However, before we describe the extensions required to handle the more so-phisticated task of social understanding in the context of abductive inference, we review UMBRA's representations and mechanisms.
+However, before we describe the extensions required to handle the more sophisticated task of social understanding, we review UMBRA's representations and mechanisms.